ShayazP/flask-todo-app/README.md

 pip install flask-login
 ```

-5. Go to the flask-todo-app folder
+5. Go to the flask-todo-app folder (if already in it then ignore this and go to step 6)
 ```bash
 cd flask-todo-app
 ```